-Records: Minnesota officer may have interacted with Castile
+Records: Minnesota cop may have interacted with Castile

 Minneapolis — A Minnesota police officer and the black motorist he shot to death during a traffic stop may have interacted in a previous stop more than four years earlier, newly released records show.